dw511214992/ten-minutes-shippable-dataplane-sdk/docs/java.md

     ```

 2. The tool will ask you to input some necessary information to generate sdk and the interactive question is based on whether `swagger/README.md` in your to-generated package folder exists or not.
-Also, if you are generating sdks for multi-language, you may not need to input some common information which you may have input in before.

 - When the package is generated firstly or the tool cannot find `swagger/README.md` in your to-generated package folder, the following information you may need to input:
   ```shell